mipum/PPShazam/README.md

 ### Clustering
 Several experiments demonstrated that the discriminating power of spectrogram based image classification model is quite strong, even on noisy (`large` augmentation) queries.
 Hence, with the two-staged classification approach, special attention should be paid to the first stage, cluster classification - need to ensure sufficient discriminating power between clusters.
 For this, need to ensure that tracks belonging to one cluster are "similar", while tracks belonging to different clusters are less "similar".
 A normative way to achieve such clustering is to use audio (or audio spectrogram) embeddings as a baseline for tracks "similarity" measure

-We have tried several of-the-shelve audio embeddings methods:
+We have tried several of-the-shelf audio embeddings methods:
  - [MERT-v1-95M](https://huggingface.co/m-a-p/MERT-v1-95M)
  - [OpenCLIP](https://github.com/mlfoundations/open_clip)
  - [YAMNet](https://www.tensorflow.org/hub/tutorials/yamnet)